arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-embed-intake.md

 ---
-name: watsonx.ai embed intake form
+name: watsonx.ai infusion intake form
 about: This template should be used to request to embed watsonx.ai
 title: 'watsonx.ai embed intake form for [product name + feature]'
-labels: watsonx,embed
+labels: watsonx,infusion
 assignees: Demi-Ajayi
 ---

-### watsonx.ai embed intake
+### watsonx.ai infusion intake form

 All IBM teams planning to integrate watsonx.ai for production should start with this template, and begin the process as soon you begin planning your feature release.